 Share Your Feelings

 Even if you’re not currently in a monogamous, romantic relationship, this book is still deserving of a read.
-Everyone has important connections with others that need time and care to be looked after.
+Everyone has important connections with others that need time and care to look after.
 I found myself relating to a lot of the patterns mentioned, even in my platonic relationships.
 The word that comes to mind when I think of Dr. Johnson’s message is simply: hopeful.
-You can feel how much hope and trust she has in any couple that walks through her doors.
+You can feel how much hope and trust she has in any couple that walks through her door.